borneo-iot/borneoiot.com/content/en/features/_index.md

 ![](/uploads/photos/home/open-source.png)

-The Borneo-IoT Project comes with multiple hardware, firmware, and applications.
+The Borneo-IoT comes with multiple hardware, firmware, and applications.

 For more details, please checkout the online docs: